-- Transportation Improvement Program (TIP) The TIP includes all programmed transportation projects receiving Federal and/or State funds.
-The TIP was adopted in October 2001 and is updated every two years. - (1997) This plan was prepared by a multi-departmental team working with communities along the STH 29 corridor in the western part of Marathon County.
-The primary goal was to identify recommendations to allow local communities to protect STH 29 from impacts related to unplanned growth. - Marathon County Functional / Jurisdictional Highway Classification Study (1998) This plan identifies and groups classes of roadways that provided similar levels of service.
+- Transportation Improvement Program (TIP) The TIP includes all programmed transportation projects receiving federal and/or state funds.
+The TIP was adopted in October 2001 and is updated every two years. - State Trunk Highway 29 Corridor Land Use Review (1997) - This plan was prepared by a multi-departmental team working with communities along the STH 29 corridor in the western part of Marathon County.
+The primary goal was to identify recommendations to allow local communities to protect STH 29 from impacts related to unplanned growth. - Marathon County Functional / Jurisdictional Highway Classification Study (1998) This plan was to identifies and groups classes of roadways that provide similar levels of service.
 The plan recommended that the unit of government having the greatest basic interest in the roadway's function would carry out the operation, maintenance, and improvement of the classified roadways.